deoktr/keyt/cli/README.md

 ## Troubleshooting

-If you get an error on pyperclip it's probably because you need to install additionnal packages.
+If you get an error on pyperclip it's probably because you need to install additional packages.

 For example on Ubuntu: